theasp/mini-ci/README.txt

   │ # BUILD_KEEP: If this is set to a number greater than zero, only this │ # many build log directories will be kept.
 Defaults to "0".
   │ BUILD_KEEP=0
+  │
+  │ # BUILD_DEPENDENCY_LIST: This is a list of status files, seperated by │ # spaces, for other Mini-CI jobs that will cause tasks to wait until │ # they are "idle" and the status of their tasks is "OK".
+Defaults to │ # "".
+  │ BUILD_DEPENDENCY_LIST=""
+  │
+  │ # BUILD_DEPENDENCY_TIMEOUT: The number of seconds to wait for │ # dependencies to be ready.
+Defaults to "1200" (20 minutes).
+  │ BUILD_DEPENDENCY_TIMEOUT=1200
   └────